-The angle brackets notation comes from functional analysis.
-It has the virtue of not treating y and $\theta$ as being vectors in the same space, but rather in dual vector spaces (a concept from linear algebra).
+The angle brackets notation comes from functional analysis (which is what very advanced, PhD level, calculus is called).
+It has the virtue of not treating y and θ as being vectors in the same space, but rather in dual vector spaces (a concept from linear algebra).
 Of course, we know that statistics and parameters are different, but it is nice to have our notation reflect that.
 Nevertheless, we will sometimes use other notation